Is UChicago Test Optional?

 UChicago ACT Requirements

 When deciding whether or not to admit a candidate, the university places a significant amount of weight on their ACT scores.
 In addition, the average ACT score of applicants had a significant impact on the acceptance rate offered by the University of Chicago in 2025.
-A little less than 58 percent of those who applied sent in their ACT scores with their applications for admission.
+Less than 58 percent of those who applied sent in their ACT scores with their applications for admission.

 According to the data from the admission process from the previous year, the university will only accept applicants whose ACT score is at or above 34.
 The fact that there are this many applicants makes the admissions process at the University of Chicago very competitive.